KnowledgeBoat Logo

 NucleonsNucleus

-The protons and neutrons are held firmly in the nucleus by strong nuclear forces, and are collectively known as nucleons.The nucleus is the positively charged, central part of an atom.
+Protons and neutrons present in the nucleus are collectively known as nucleons.The nucleus is the positively charged, central part of an atom.
 It contains protons and neutrons.

 Question 7(c)